technosf/Raster-Font/README.md

 The font manager contains a fixed index of the available fonts and retrieves the character data for a particular font by calling a routing in that font header.
 The font amanager can then transform the _L-R/T-B_ rasterization of the charater to someother rasterization as needed: In the case of my [SSD1306 driver](https://github.com/technosf/ESP32-SSD1306-Driver), it wants _T-B/L-R_ rasterized fonts to allow the SSD1306 paged memory to be written to more effectively as it's also organized _T-B/L-R_.

 This is not a _dynamic_ library, in that it doesn't read the available fonts and index them automagically - to make a font available it has to be scanned, codified and coded into the index.
+One point to note is that some of the fonts processed for Baoshi's code have character indexes that are 1-out because of C arrays are index from _zero_ and the first non-null character is _one_: The fist *font_char_desc_t* entries should be a dummy to compensate to allow a direct character-number to character-representation mapping.

 ## Future Features

 Thinking about what could be added:
-* LRU Character cache
+* LRU Character cache for TBLR fonts

 ##  Versions